1920s - 1950s 1960s 1970s 1980s 1990 - today

 I'm something of a packrat when it comes to radio gear - easily tempted, and reluctant to move things on.
 I am in particular a sucker for design excellence, and like to collect items that represent the best engineering and advanced design.
 I'm especially interested in early high-performance solid-state receivers.

 Once I'd collected more than a dozen receivers, some of them quite interesting, I realized I was on my way to making a serious collection.
-Most of my collection are HF receivers, but I also have some interesting transceivers, VHF receivers, and one very old broadcast radio worthy of mention.
+Most of my collection are HF receivers, but I also have some interesting transceivers, VHF receivers, and a few very old broadcast radios worthy of mention.

-The oldest in the collection dates from 1924, and I've examples from the 50s, and every decade since.
+The oldest in the collection dates from 1924, and I've examples from the 40, the 50s, and every decade since.
 I just wish I still had a few I passed on long ago - a Murphy B40, and a Marconi AD94, for example.
 But then, I'm having trouble finding space to display and operate the receivers I have!
-Most of the receivers are currently in operating condition.
+Most of the receivers in the collection are in operating condition.

-If you'd like to see the collection, free of charge, phone me or send me an email for an appointment.
+Since there are now about 60 radios in the collection, this review has been rearranged into five chronologically defined individual pages.
+Use the links at the top and bottom of each page, to explore the other pages.
+If you'd like to see the collection in person, free of charge, phone me or send me an email to make an appointment.
+I am here most days.
 I can demonstrate most of the receivers running on-air.